 I love to keep trying for anything I want, and most importantly, I never surrender about anything I dreamed of but has not happened whether a job or life possessions!

 If you were to do it all again, would you still choose UEL?

-There are a huge competition between the UK universities.
+There is a huge competition between the UK universities.
 But, UEL is a very spectacular one as their staff is very helpful and friendly as I got the opportunity to work as a student ambassador.